privatenumber/vite-css-modules/README.md

 # vite-css-modules <a href="https://npm.im/vite-css-modules"><img src="https://badgen.net/npm/v/vite-css-modules"></a> <a href="https://npm.im/vite-css-modules"><img src="https://badgen.net/npm/dm/vite-css-modules"></a>

-This Vite plugin fixes several CSS Module bugs by handling CSS Modules as JS Modules.
+CSS Modules is currently broken in Vite.
+This Vite plugin fixes them by correctly handling CSS Modules.

-The goal of this project is to incorporate this fix directly into Vite ([PR #16018](https://github.com/vitejs/vite/pull/16018)).
-Meanwhile, this plugin is published for early adopters and users who are unable to upgrade Vite.
+Note: We're working to integrate this fix directly into Vite ([PR #16018](https://github.com/vitejs/vite/pull/16018)).
+Until then, use this plugin to benefit from these improvements now.

 [→ Play with a demo on StackBlitz](https://stackblitz.com/edit/vitejs-vite-v9jcwo?file=src%2Fstyle.module.css)

-### Improvements
-- **Handle CSS Modules as JS Modules**

-    The plugin changes how Vite processes CSS Modules.
-Currently, Vite bundles each CSS Module entry-point separately using [postcss-modules](https://github.com/madyankin/postcss-modules).

-    By treating them as JavaScript modules, they can now be integrated into Vite's module graph, allowing Vite to handle the bundling.
-This allows:

-    - CSS Module dependencies to be de-duplicated (fix [#7504](https://github.com/vitejs/vite/issues/7504), [#15683](https://github.com/vitejs/vite/issues/15683))
-    - HMR in CSS Module dependencies (fix [#16074](https://github.com/vitejs/vite/issues/16074))
-    - Vite plugins to process individual CSS Modules (fix [#10079](https://github.com/vitejs/vite/issues/10079), [#10340](https://github.com/vitejs/vite/issues/10340))

-- **Improved error handling**

-    Currently, Vite (or more specifically, `postcss-modules`) fails silently when unable to resolve a `composes` dependency.
-This plugin will error on missing exports, helping you catch CSS bugs earlier on. (fix [#16075](https://github.com/vitejs/vite/issues/16075))

-For more details, see the [FAQ](#faq) below.

 <br>